nishaad15/Chicken-Population-genomics/Plink Quality Control.md

 2. **Apply filtering: MAF ≥ 0.05, mind ≤ 0.1**
 3. **Perform LD pruning (r² threshold = 0.2)**
 4. **Remove indels and retain only A/C/G/T SNPs**
-5. **Rename the .fam file for standardizing rhe population names and Individual IDs**
+5. **Rename the .fam file for standardizing the population names and Individual IDs**
 ---

 ```bash